 Kashu Shankhwar

 However, as children grow, it becomes important for them to understand that not every touch is safe or appropriate.
-Teaching them about good touch and bad touch helps them recognize personal boundaries and identify uncomfortable situations.
+Teaching them about good touch and bad touch helps them recognise personal boundaries and identify uncomfortable situations.

 What is Good Touch and Bad Touch?